Marshal-AM/fireglobe/SDK/metricsgen/README.md

 4. **Display**: Metrics displayed in terminal with detailed breakdown
 5. **Storage**: Metrics stored back in Knowledge Graph for historical analysis

-## 🎯 Terminal Output
+## Terminal Output

-When metrics are generated, you'll see a beautiful terminal output with:
+When metrics are generated, you'll see a comprehensive output with:

 ```
 ================================================================================
-🎯 CDP AGENT PERFORMANCE METRICS
+🎯 AGENT PERFORMANCE METRICS
 ================================================================================

 🆔 Test ID: abc-123-def